flowbish/weechat-emojis/README.md

 The shittiest weechat plugin ever.
 Automagical emojis!
-Because we all <3 Knifa on #glasnost.
 ------------------------------------------------------------------------------

-                        (ﾉﾟ-ﾟ)ﾉ☆ INSTRUCTIONS ★ヽ(°ｰ° )ﾉ
+                    :sparkles::boom::star: INSTRUCTIONS :+1::sparkles::star2:

-1) Copy/symlink script as ~/.weechat/python/emojis.py
+1. Copy/symlink script as `~/.weechat/python/emojis.py`
-2) Copy/symlink emojis database as ~/.weechat/emojis-db.dat
+2. Copy/symlink emojis database as `~/.weechat/emojis-db.dat`
-3) /script load emojis.py
+3. `/script load emojis.py`
-4) Marvel at your ability to use things like :table:
+4. Marvel at your ability to use things like :horse:

 Optional:

-Symlink into ~/.weechat/python/autoload to load automatically
+Symlink into `~/.weechat/python/autoload` to load automatically

 You can configure an arbitrary path for the emojis database:
     /set plugins.var.python.emojis.dbfile /path/to/emojis-db.dat

 You can reload the emojis using
-  /reloademojis
+    /emoji reload

+You can add an emoji from within weechat using
+    /emoji add <name> <emoji>

+To display a particular emoji (without sending it to a buffer) use
+    /emoji show <name>

+`emojis.py` supports tab-completion as well!

 You may add your own to the database, format is:

     :trigger:
     emoji

-Your trigger MUST begin with ':'.
+Your trigger MUST be surrounded with ':'.

 The format is compatible with irssi-emojis and the mirc variant from Daniel Callander (Knifa).